Importing a Car: What You Need to Know

 4. Request the Customs Vehicle Declaration (DAV)

 After homologation, submit the COC, the registration documents, and the completed Form 9 to the Portuguese Tax Authority (Portal das Finanças) to obtain the Customs Declaration for Vehicle (DAV) and pay the Vehicle Tax (ISV).
-Important: you have only 20 days from the vehicle’s entry into Portugal to complete this step.
+Important: you have only 20 days from the vehicle’s entry into Portugal to complete this step, without paying interest.

 5. Apply for the Licence Plate